EShalom/tkspace/README.md

 ## Example Scripts

-See the example scripts in example directory for a setups showing:
+See the example scripts in example directory for a setups showing full implementaion in 3 two-compartment system cases.
+This includes:

 * The forwards model producing a ground truth set of concentration curves.
-* The addition of smapling and noise to these data.
+* The addition of sampling and noise to these data.
 * The application of an inversion recovery using the gradient descent method.

-There are 4 package examples scripts for each of the 1d forwards model types.
 The functions are imported with general names so they are easy to follow and compare.

 ---